How to Choose the Right Distributor for your VW

-Before we rush ahead, we are going to use some terminology, we may as well define it for you so you know what we mean!
+Before we rush ahead, since we are going to use some terminology that might be new to you, we will define them so you know what we mean!

 SVSA = Single Vacuum, Single Advance Distributor.
 This is a Vacuum ONLY distributor, there is no centrifugal advance mechanism.